barafael/markdown-tools/linkify/README.md

 * [x] support composite text events
 * [x] implement LinkMetadata as iterator
 * [x] figure out how to publish linkify on crates.io
+* [ ] check how code insertion should actually work